Les titres de transport d'hier et de demain

-Né le 19 juillet 1900, le titre de transport parisien accompagne depuis des millions de franciliens dans leur quotidien.
-Retracer le parcours du fameux ticket d’hier et d’aujourd’hui : une histoire en étroite correspondance avec les grandes évolutions du siècle, qu’elles soient sociologiques, historiques, environnementales ou technologiques.
+Né le 19 juillet 1900, le titre de transport parisien accompagne, depuis cette date, des millions de Franciliens dans leur quotidien.
+Retracez le parcours du fameux ticket d’hier et d’aujourd’hui : une histoire en étroite correspondance avec les grandes évolutions du siècle, qu’elles soient sociologiques, historiques, environnementales ou technologiques.

 Avec l'entrée dans le XXIème siècle, la RATP a trouvé une motivation supplémentaire pour continuer sur sa lancée novatrice.
 Du premier métro sur pneumatiques à l'automatisation en passant par la billettique sans contact, la RATP a en effet toujours montré le chemin pour s'imposer comme leader de la mobilité urbaine.